2003 New England Patriots season: Week 4: at Washington Redskins

 Steve Spurrier became the last NFL coach to defeat the Patriots until Halloween 2004 as the Redskins raced to a 20–3 lead in the third quarter.
-Adam Vinatieri missed a field goal try for the first time in the year and Tom Brady was picked off in Washington's red zone twice, once by Champ Bailey.
+Adam Vinatieri missed a field goal try for the first time in the year, and Tom Brady was picked off twice in Washington's red zone.
 Ladell Betts and Rock Cartwright ran in touchdowns as the Redskins ground game (led by Trung Canidate's 70 yards) ate up 119 yards.
 It was enough to hold off two late Brady touchdowns in a 20–17 Patriots loss.
+This would be the Patriots last loss to Washington until 2023.

 Week 5: vs. Tennessee Titans

-The Patriots began a 21-game winning streak in hosting the Titans, who had beaten the Patriots the previous December.
+The Patriots began a 21-game winning streak while hosting the Titans, who had beaten the Patriots the previous December.
 Nursing the shoulder injury incurred in the 2002 game against the Titans that had flamed up again, Brady threw for a comparatively modest 219 yards and a 58-yard score to Troy Brown.
-The game lead changed seven times as Steve McNair threw for 360 yards and rushed in two touchdowns while Patriots running backs Antowain Smith and Mike Cloud rushed for 153 yards and three scores and rookie Bethel Johnson ran back a fourth-quarter kick 71 yards, setting up Cloud's second touchdown.
-The decisive score came when McNair was picked off by a hobbling Ty Law for a 65-yard touchdown – McNair threw to Tyrone Calico (who'd had a 60-yard touchdown called back when he was ruled out of bounds inside the 5-yard line), but Calico slipped to the ground just as Law jumped into his route – and a 38–30 Patriots triumph.
-Fan cheering for the Red Sox-Oakland A's playoff Game Four concurrent with Tennessee Titans scoring drives caused a stir on the sidelines and also in the CBS and Patriots radio broadcast booths.
+The game lead changed seven times as Steve McNair threw for 360 yards and rushed in two touchdowns, Patriots running backs Antowain Smith and Mike Cloud rushed for 153 yards and three scores, and rookie Bethel Johnson ran back a fourth-quarter kick 71 yards, setting up Cloud's second touchdown.
+The decisive score came when McNair was picked off by a hobbling Ty Law for a 65-yard touchdown — McNair threw to Tyrone Calico (who had a 60-yard touchdown called back when he was ruled out of bounds inside the 5-yard line), but Calico slipped to the ground just as Law jumped into his route — and a 38–30 Patriots triumph.
+Fans cheering for the Red Sox–Oakland A's playoff game concurrent with Tennessee's scoring drives caused a stir on the sidelines and in the CBS and Patriots radio broadcast booths.